DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

 ## Deep-Learning | Deep-Reinforcement-Learning | NLP-IE-Pipeline | MLOPS-Real-World-ML-System | Knowledge-Graph | AI-Security-&-Privacy | Serverless-AI/ML | AI-Datasets | AutoML-&-HPO |

-This repository is my humble endeavour to take a you through **The Best of AI** by introducing you to very many constructs, design elements, real applications, codesets, FAQs from the beautiful landscape of AI.
+This repository is my humble endeavour to take a you through **The Best of Enterprise AI** by introducing you to very many constructs, design elements, real applications, codesets, FAQs from the captivatingly beautiful landscape of AI.
 Bon Vaoyage!

+A commitment:

-A commitment:   *I, The Sailor of the Cruise- DeepHiveMind, would continue to enrich this repository in my relentless persuit of democratizing the field of AI.*
+*I, The Sailor of the Cruise- DeepHiveMind, would continue to enrich this repository in my relentless persuit of democratizing the field of AI.*

 Welcome Onboard!